mhx/dwarfs/doc/mkdwarfs.md

     individual filesystem blocks in the background.
 Ordering, segmenting and block building are, again, single-threaded and run independently.

+  * `-B`, `--max-lookback-blocks=`*value*:
+    Specify how many of the most recent blocks to scan for duplicate segments.
+    By default, only the current block will be scanned.
+The larger this number, the more duplicate segments will likely be found, which may further improve compression.
+Impact on compression speed is minimal, but this could cause resulting filesystem to be slightly less efficient to use, as single small files can now potentially span multiple filesystem blocks.
+Passing `-B0` will completely disable duplicate segment search.

+  * `-W`, `--window-size=`*value*:
+    Window size of cyclic hash used for segmenting.
+This is again an exponent to a base of two.
+Cyclic hashes are used by `mkdwarfs` for finding identical segments across multiple files.
+This is done on top of duplicate file detection.
+If a reasonable amount of duplicate segments is found, this means less blocks will be used in the filesystem and potentially less memory will be used when accessing the filesystem.
+It doesn't necessarily mean that the filesystem will be much smaller, as this removes redundany that cannot be exploited by the block compression any longer.
+    But it shouldn't make the resulting filesystem any bigger.
+This option is used along with `--window-step` to determine how extensive this segment search will be.
+The smaller the window sizes, the more segments will obviously be found.
+However, this also means files will become more fragmented and thus the filesystem can be slower to use and metadata size will grow.
+Passing `-W0` will completely disable duplicate segment search.

+  * `-w`, `--window-step=`*value*:
+    This option specifies how often cyclic hash values are stored for lookup.
+    It is specified relative to the window size, as a base-2 exponent that divides the window size.
+To give a concrete example, if `--window-size=16` and `--window-step=1`, then a cyclic hash across 65536 bytes will be stored at every 32768 bytes of input data.
+If `--window-step=2`, then a hash value will be stored at every 16384 bytes.
+This means that not every possible 65536-byte duplicate segment will be detected, but it is guaranteed that all duplicate segments of (`window_size` + `window_step`) bytes or more will be detected (unless they span across block boundaries, of course).
+    If you use a larger value for this option, the increments become *smaller*, and `mkdwarfs` will be slightly slower and use more memory.

+  * `--bloom-filter-size`=*value*:
+    The segmenting algorithm uses a bloom filter to determine quickly if there is *no* match at a given position.
+This will filter out more than 90% of bad matches quickly with the default bloom filter size.
+The default is pretty much where the sweet spot lies.
+If you have copious amounts of RAM and CPU power, feel free to increase this by one or two and you *might* be able to see some improvement.
+If you're tight on memory, then decreasing this will potentially save a few MiBs.

   * `-L`, `--memory-limit=`*value*:
     Approximately how much memory you want `mkdwarfs` to use during filesystem creation.
 Note that currently this will only affect the block manager